idlechild/sm_disassembly/README.md

  Assembles with asar v1.81: https://github.com/RPGHacker/asar/releases/tag/v1.81

+ This project was released when it was considered "usable" but more work is planned.

 ## Getting Started
  1. Have python3 installed.
 Windows users may also need to setup their PATH environment variable so python can be accessed from anywhere.